 Prospa is proud to support Kiva

 Prospa is proud to support Kiva, a global non-profit organisation with a mission to connect people through lending to alleviate poverty.
-Kiva lets individuals lend as little as $25 to poor people around the world so they can take advantage of economic opportunities.
+Kiva lets individuals lend as little as $25 to people around the world so they can take advantage of economic opportunities.
 100% of every dollar lent via Kiva goes directly towards funding loans.

-Kiva works with microfinance institutions on five continents to provide loans to poor people without access to traditional banking systems.
+Kiva works with microfinance institutions on five continents to provide loans to people without access to traditional banking systems.
 Every employee at Prospa has supported a micro business somewhere in the world with a minimum $25 loan.

 Greg Moshal, Joint CEO at Prospa, is passionate about Kiva.
 “The idea of helping people create better lives for themselves and their families through access to capital resonates completely with the core values of Prospa.
 And as a start-up organisation we’re totally committed to fostering long-term collaboration between our people and the non-profit sector.

 “Kiva envisions a world where all people – even in the most remote areas of the globe – hold the power to create opportunity for themselves and others.
 The reality of empowering entrepreneurs around the globe with micro-loans reflects our commitment to the 97% of Australian and New Zealand businesses classified as “small’.
 We want to provide easy access to finance – and we are focused on helping small business in Australia grow through access to capital – so there is a huge amount of synergy.

 Evidence micro-finance works – The big picture

 According to CGAP, a global partnership of 34 leading organisations that seek to advance financial inclusion run under the auspices of the World Bank, comprehensive studies have demonstrated:

 - Micro-loans helps low-income households meet basic needs and protect against risks

 - The use of financial services by low-income households is associated with improvements in household economic welfare and enterprise stability or growth